Holy Basil

 Holy basil can have adverse effects such as nausea or diarrhea.

 Holy basil might not be safe when taken by women who are pregnant or trying to become pregnant.
 In animal studies, large doses of holy basil reduced the chance that a fertilized egg would become attached to the uterus and that the pregnancy would last for a full term.
-Whether these effects happen in humans is not known.
+Whether these effects happen in humans is not known, but anyone trying to conceive should be advised to avoid its use.
 The safety of holy basil in women who breastfeed their babies has not been studied.

 Holy basil might decrease levels of the thyroid hormone thyroxine, worsening hypothyroidism.

-Holy basil may decrease the efficacy of thyroid hormone drugs.
+Holy basil may decrease the efficacy of thyroid hormone medications.

 quizzes_lightbulb_red